 Ibero Cruises is a largely Carnival-owned venture, catering to the middle-class Spanish-speaking market.
-The line has three ships carrying between 800 and 1,400 passengers on itineraries in Europe and the Caribbean.
+It operates itineraries in Europe and the Caribbean.

 Currently the largest operator of Greek cruise ships, Louis Cruises is based in Cypriot and offers a fleet of midsize second-hand vessels that vary significantly in design, layout and quality.
 They generally offer port-intensive itineraries at reasonable rates, but without all the high-tech amenities of North American cruise ships.

 |Ships Cruising: 12 Newest MSC Cruises Ship: MSC Preziosa|

 Mediterranean Shipping Cruises (MSC) is a fast-growing, European-based outfit whose fleet currently boasts a dozen ships.
 The ships and itineraries cater to the European mass-market, with the vessels bearing Italian interiors and itineraries split between the Mediterranean and Caribbean.

 |Ships Cruising: 14 Newest Norwegian Cruise Line Ship: Norwegian Escape|